JSJ9/JSJ9/README.md

 - 👋 Hey, this is Janine, or JSJ9
-- 👀 I’m interested in software engineering.
+- 👀 I’m interested in how to make games
-- 🌱 I’m currently learning how to update already running websites
+- 🌱 I’m currently learning how to use Unity
-- 💞️ I’m looking to collaborate on making a mobile application
 - 📫 Reach me at jimenezjsd@gmail.com

 <!---